ilovejs/KapMod/README.md

   OS: big sur
   Based on Kap3.3.2 - 10th Sep 2020
   [Aperture is a swift lib for MacOs](https://github.com/wulkano/Aperture)

 Step:
-  read `How to build` section
+  - Read `How to build` section

-  especially, Copy Kap.app to Application. fix issue like `issue` section
+  - Especially, Copy Kap.app to Application

+  - Fix issues in [issues](https://github.com/ilovejs/KapMod/blob/main/README.md#issue-fix-log) section

 ## Motivation - WHY ?

 Kap is open source screen recording app on Mac.

 I made a default path so no export waiting time.

 Aperture is a swift lib for MacOs.
 Kap use it as binary and js-binding.

 We optimized parameter per se.